 Wu Qi was nominated as the most powerful minister and then implemented an unprecedented reform, after which the State Chu became very powerful and kept expanding.

 He put an end to the aristocratic hereditary system and most of their privileges, by regulating that the noble titles and lands could only be inherited for three generations, and commanding nobles with little contributions to migrate to remote areas to open up virgin lands.

 Gold Currency (Ying Yuan) of the State Chu — Nanjing Museum (Photo by Dongmaiying)

 This reform made Chu's government and the army more efficient, and also severely jeopardized nearly all the nobles’ benefits.

 But with the King Dao of Chu's full support, all nobles had to obey.

 After his reform achieved great success and made the State Chu strong and rich, Wu Qi immediately led Chu's special troops that he trained, to attack nearby regimes.
 He kept winning and largely expanded Chu’s territory.

 Within about 6 years, Wu Qi made the Chu from a weak, decreasing state, to the strongest and biggest kingdom in China at that time.

 Painted Lacquer Shield of State Chu During the Warring States Period — Jingzhou Museum (Photo by Dongmaiying)

 Assassination and Vengeance

 However, the supportive King Dao of Chu departed, and many nobles took this opportunity and attacked Wu Qi.

 Wu Qi fought back bravely, but he could not win over so many assassins.
 Soon, he got shot several times.

-He ran toward the place that King Dao of Chu's body was placed, pulled out one arrow, and inserted it into the late king’s body, saying those nobles were initiating a rebel and trying to seek vengeance from the dead king.
+He ran toward the place where King Dao of Chu's body was placed, pulled out one arrow, and inserted it into the late king's body, saying those nobles were initiating a rebellion and trying to seek vengeance from the dead king.

 Therefore, the new king sentenced those nobles to death, which included over 70 clans.